Phitsanulok province: Location

 Phitsanulok province, one of the provinces of Thailand in the lower northern region, is approximately 377 km north of Bangkok by road.
-The province is bordered to the north by Phichai District, Thong Saen Khan District and Nam Pat District of Uttaradit province and Lao People's Democratic Republic; to the east by Na Haeo District and Dan Sai District of Loei province, Khao Kho District and Wang Pong District of Phetchabun province; to the south by Wang Sai Phun District, Sak Lek District, Sam Ngam District and Mueang Phichit District of Phichit province; to the west by Lan Krabue District of Kamphaeng Phet province and Khiri Mat District and Kong Krailat District of Sukhothai province.
+The province is bordered to the north by Phichai District, Thong Saen Khan District and Nam Pat District of Uttaradit province and Lao People's Democratic Republic.
+To the east it is bordered by Na Haeo District and Dan Sai District of Loei province, Khao Kho District and Wang Pong District of Phetchabun province.
+To the south it is bordered by Wang Sai Phun District, Sak Lek District, Sam Ngam District and Mueang Phichit District of Phichit province.
+To the west it is bordered by Lan Krabue District of Kamphaeng Phet province and Khiri Mat District and Kong Krailat District of Sukhothai province.
 Its area is 10,589 km², or 6.16% of the area of northern Thailand and 2.05% of area in Thailand.